videoclub and Videotage present Both Sides Now: Queer as part of SPARK Festival 2021, delivered by British Council Hong Kong.

 Nicole Pun, To be Brandon (Scene 2), 2019, 6:58 mins

 Film programme will be available to watch between 20 and 23 October.
 Visit the website to watch during those dates.
-Find out more about the films by clicking here.
+Watch the film programme by clicking here.

 Talks can be booked now on the British Council website by clicking here.
 Find out more about the speakers in the programme by clicking here.